‘A sense of betrayal’: Brown athletes feel cheated after sports are cut

 “It’s not what they did, it’s how they did, that’s caused major concern, major suspicion,” McCarthy said.
 “No one knew this behind the scenes, not even coaches.
 I think there was just a general lack of integrity.”

 “First emotion was shock.
-Then, a sense of betrayal,” Scherrer said.
-“And a sense of worthlessness in the eyes of the administration.”
+Then a sense of betrayal,” Scherrer said.
+“A sense of worthlessness in the eyes of the administration.”

 The changes come amid 10 open U.S. Department of Education Title IV investigations involving Brown, dating back to July of 2014.
 Title IX is a civil rights law geared toward stopping sex discrimination in federally funded education programs.